 Overview

 Our Digital Design BSc degree is a modern, hands-on course that combines digital technology and creative design.
 It has been developed to equip you with the knowledge and practical skills to create, design and develop interactive and engaging digital products, services and experiences, and 2D/3D graphical content.
+You can see real examples of the kind of work you'll produce by viewing this showreel of project work by students graduating in 2024.

-Our modern, industry standard digital media facilities include a green screen and post-production studio, motion capture, sound and photography studios, 4K digital cinema cameras, and a dedicated render farm.
-You'll have independent access to exclusive PC and Mac computing workshops and benefit from the latest industry standard specialist software for graphic design and image/video editing, 3D animation, digital compositing and rich interactive content creation.
+Professional and transferable skills required for working in the creative digital industries are developed throughout each year of the course.
+Our modern, industry standard digital media facilities include a green screen and post-production studio, motion capture, photography, and sound studios, 360° VR and up to 12K cameras, lenses, motion controllers and lights, and a dedicated render farm.
+You'll have independent access to exclusive PC and Mac computing workshops and benefit from the latest industry standard specialist software for graphic design and image/video editing, 3D animation, game development, and rich interactive content creation.
 There's also the opportunity for you to use our immersive virtual environment laboratory.
-This includes an immersive dome (planetarium) set up for Brunel by the National Space Centre in Leicester, and is one of only a few in the UK!

 There are guest lectures covering lots of different digital media topics and the visiting lecturers provide industry insight and advice on how to structure your portfolio and showreels.
 Speakers include creative and design directors, user experience designers, 3D graphic supervisors, as well as mobile and web developers.